DISRUPTIVE STUDENT PROGRAMS.

 Compiler's Note: Section 34 of Act 61 of 2008, which amended section 1901-C(2), provided that Act 61 shall apply retroactively to July 1 2008.

-Section 1902-C. Applications.--Applicants shall submit applications at the time, in the manner and containing or accompanied by such information as the department may prescribe but, in any case, shall document the following:
+Section 1902-C. Applications.--(a) Applicants shall submit applications at the time, in the manner and containing or accompanied by such information as the department may prescribe but, in any case, shall document the following: (Intro. par. amended July 13, 2016, P.L.716, No.86)

 (1) The program is developed in consultation with the faculty and administrative staff of the school and parents and members of the community.